-First, you'll need to determine why your employees are leaving.
+- First, you'll need to determine why your employees are leaving.
 We recommend conducting exit interviews, analyzing the data, and sharing it with leadership in order to diagnose the leading causes of turnover.
-You can also gather feedback from your current team by conducting an employee engagement survey using a tool like Signals in order to better understand sentiment and avoid any surprise resignations.
+You can also gather feedback from your current team by conducting an employee engagement survey to better understand sentiment and avoid any surprise resignations.
 Some common reasons for voluntary turnover include feeling under appreciated by leadership, discouraged from trying new ideas, and ignored when giving feedback.

-Once you know why employees are leaving, you can take measures to address the problem(s) and keep your people from walking out the door.
-In addition to finding solutions to the issues that came up in your exit interviews and surveys, think more generally about ways you can improve morale, build a culture of recognition, and stay receptive to feedback in order to improve your current work environment.
-For recommendations on how to reduce employee turnover, we suggest the following article: 11 Easy Ways to Reduce Employee Turnover.
+- Once you know why employees are leaving, you can take measures to address the problem(s) and keep your people from walking out the door.
+In addition to finding solutions to the issues that came up in your exit interviews and surveys, think more generally about ways you can improve employee morale, build a culture of employee recognition, and stay receptive to feedback in order to improve your current work environment.

-A critical step in reducing turnover, one that all employees appreciate and respond to, is recognition.
-In a study by Bersin & Associates, organizations with recognition programs that were highly effective at improving employee engagement had 31 percent lower voluntary turnover than those with ineffective recognition programs.
-As it stands, 66 percent of workers are likely to leave their job if they feel unappreciated.
+- A critical step in reducing turnover, one that all employees appreciate and respond to, is recognition.
+In a study by Bersin & Associates, organizations with recognition programs that were highly effective at improving employee engagement had 31% lower voluntary turnover than those with ineffective recognition programs.
+As it stands, 66% of workers are likely to leave their job if they feel unappreciated.

 Enabling everyone within an organization to easily reward their coworkers helps retain employees.
-Peer recognition tools like Bonusly are a great option for building a strong environment of appreciation and positive feedback.
+Employee recognition platforms like Bonusly are a great option for building a strong environment of appreciation and positive feedback.
 These retention tools provide a structure for acknowledging the good work of others while remaining flexible enough that the types of “rewards” can be adapted to suit the needs of everyone in an organization.

 When you consider what it costs to lose employees, the time, effort, and resources you can dedicate to retain them are minor in comparison.
 So take another look at our Cost of Employee Turnover Calculator.
 This time, instead of thinking about how much money you're probably losing to turnover, think about how much you can save by focusing on improving employee retention.